Rémire Island: Administration

 The island belongs to Outer Islands District.

 Being an island with a small population, there are not any government buildings or services.
 For many services, people have to go to Victoria, which is a difficult task.

 Transport

 The island is bisected by a 460 m paved airstrip (ICAO code FSSR) that follows the west–east axis.
 The island is occasionally serviced by an Island Development Company (IDC) aircraft from Mahé.

 Economics

 The inhabitants on the island are engaged in very small scale farming and fishing which are mainly for the island consumption.

 Flora and fauna

 The island is known for its rich fish life.

-A variety of seabirds including the fairy tern and lesser noddy are seen on the island, but the number of birds has declined over the ears.
+A variety of seabirds including the fairy tern and lesser noddy are seen on the island, but the number of birds has declined over the years.
 In the early 1990s, peacocks were introduced to the island.